AstarNetwork/astar-docs/docs/user-guides/using-a-multisig-account-on-astar-portal.md

 ## **Prerequisites**

-- Install a substrate wallet extension (such as Polkadot.js, SubWallet, or Talisman) on your browser.
+- Install a Substrate wallet extension (such as Polkadot.js, SubWallet, or Talisman) on your browser.
 - Prepare at least two Astar wallet addresses ([See reference](/docs/user-guides/create-wallet)).

 ## Understanding the Benefits of Multisig Accounts